Quick version

 What is NT-proBNP?

-NT-proBNP is a blood test that measures the levels of a hormone produced by the heart when it is under stress or injury.
-The NT-proBNP blood test is only part of a comprehensive evaluation when heart failure is suspected.
-Elevated NT-proBNP levels can indicate heart failure or an increased risk of developing it, but several factors can affect the levels, including age, kidney function, and other health conditions.
+NT-proBNP is a blood test that measures the levels of a hormone produced by the heart when it is subjected to stress or injury.
+Testing for NT-proBNP is only one part of a comprehensive evaluation when heart failure is suspected.
+Elevated levels of NT-proBNP are used to strengthen a suspected diagnosis of heart failure, but also to assess the degree of cardiac strain.
+It helps the physician understand the extent to which the heart is affected and how effective a current treatment is.
+However, several factors can influence the levels, including age, kidney function, and other health conditions.

 NT-proBNP Testing - Part of a Larger Assessment